 Perhaps it is not the company policy for people to work on their own devices or send emails from their personal accounts.
 But it may still happen.

 That’s why protecting your employees’ personal emails and devices should be a high priority right along with protecting company systems.

 A PIM app can help your team:

 Track and minimise the personal (and business!) data they may have shared with other companies.

 Build awareness.
-Seeing how many companies have their personal data is a wake-up call that helps employees see the importance of protecting customer data.
+Seeing how many companies have their personal data can be a wake-up call.
+It will help employees see the importance of protecting customer data.